SM40 and SM41

 It can be argued that decision to withdraw steam locomotives from service with PKP in a relatively short time (however, in effect much longer than previously envisaged...) and replace them with diesels had been based on emotional rather than economic reasons.
 In mid-50s there was almost no experience in Poland with this type of locomotives: only a handful of small switchers were in operation.
 Moreover, cheap coal was readily available, while almost all petroleum had to be imported.
 It was decided, however, that development should follow the pattern established in other countries: rapid electrification and introduction of diesel power.
 Polish industry was not yet ready to produce an indigenous diesel locomotive: prototypes of rather primitive 300 hp SM30 light switcher (powered with a license-built tank engine) appeared only in 1956.
 This meant that heavier machines had to be imported and basically only manufacturers from the Eastern Block could be taken into account.
 The choice fell on a Hungarian diesel locomotive with factory designation DVM2.

-Hungary had much more experience with diesel power; successful railcars were produced from 1928 onwards.
+Hungary had much more experience with diesel power; successful railcars being produced from 1928 onwards.
 After WWII, Ganz works of Budapest continued to develop the well-known Ganz-Jendrassik engine of pre-war design.
 The V-16 variant of this diesel, rated at 600 hp, was chosen as the prime mover for the DVM2, prototypes of which were built by MÁVAG in 1954 (Ganz and MÁVAG were forced to merge in 1959).
 It was a universal machine with electric transmission for switching and light drafts, although its suitability for passenger trains was limited due to lack of car heating equipment.

-DVM2 was the starting point of the entire family of diesel locomotives that remained in production until 1971.
-Hungarian state railways (MÁV) designated them M44; according to rosters available at www.railfaneurope.net, 200 were bought and in January 2005, 51 still remained in the inventory, plus seventeen from 30 locomotives rebuilt and re-designated M44.5.
+DVM2 was the starting point of the entire family of diesel locomotives with electric transmission that remained in production until 1976.
+Hungarian state railways (MÁV) designated them M44; according to rosters available at www.railfaneurope.net, 200 were purchased and in January 2005, 51 still remained in the inventory, plus seventeen from 30 locomotives rebuilt and re-designated M44.5.
 The same source gives 14 machines used with GySEV (Györ-Sopron-Ebenfurth railway) and six similar locomotives built for BHEV (local traffic around Budapest) – class DL XVI.
 With Hungarian industrial operators, they were designated A25; according to a very comprehensive survey by Ferenc Joo (www.zpok.hu/fjoo, also private communication – thanks, Ferenc), this class numbered 114 units, at least 11 ex-MÁV machines and 6 passing then to MÁV or GySEV (I am not sure whether the above total for MÁV includes these examples).
 In Hungary these machines were nicknamed ‘Bobo’ (due to their axle arrangement with twin two-axle trucks).
-Forty MÁV machines were modernized and fitted with new Caterpillar engines and state-of-the art control systems (hence ‘Digital Bobo’); they were re-designated M44.4.
+Forty MÁV machines were modernized and fitted with new Caterpillar engines and state-of-the art electronic control systems (hence ‘Digital Bobo’); they were re-designated M44.4.
 GySEV decided to fit new Deutz TBD604BL6 engines (re-classed M44.3).
 Former Ganz-MÁVAG (now Ganz Transelektro Traction Electrics Ltd.) still offers modernization packages.

 Main technical data